Alexander Lévy: Professional career

 His first appearance in a major championship was at the 2014 PGA Championship.
 In October 2014, Lévy claimed his second European Tour win at the Portugal Masters in an event which was shortened to 36 holes due to adverse weather conditions.
 With his win, he became the first French golfer to win more than once in the same season.

 In winning the 2016 Porsche European Open at Bad Griesbach, Germany, at the age of 26 years and 55 days, Lévy became the youngest Frenchman in history to win three European Tour titles.

 Lévy again won the Volvo China Open in 2017, becoming the first two-time winner of the event in its 23-year history.

+Lévy spent nearly ten months away from the game in 2022–2023 due to a severe lower back injury.